Lavrentiya: History

-Lavrentiya was founded as a village in 1928, when a Chukchi Kultbaza, a communist run cultural and political base, was established, which was connected the various administrative and economic institutions of the region, to promote the consolidation of Soviet power and a steamer with timber for the construction of houses and other buildings and workers to perform the construction entered the Gulf of Lawrence in August 1927.
+Lavrentiya was founded as a village in 1928, when a Chukchi Kultbaza, a communist run cultural and political base was established.
+The Chukchi Kultbaza connected the various administrative and economic institutions of the region to promote the consolidation of Soviet power.
+A steamer with timber for the construction of houses and other buildings entered the Gulf of Lawrence in August 1927 with workers on board.
 By the autumn of 1928 Kultbaza consisted of a series of buildings: a veterinary station, repair shop for motor vehicles and appliances, hospital, warehouse, homes, factories, boarding schools and three residential houses.
 Following the formation of the village, in December 1930 the Kultbaza in Lavrentiya became the administrative centre for the Chukotka National District (not to be confused with the current Chukotsky District), though in April 1932, this was switched to Anadyr.
 In December 1933, at a meeting of the District CPSU, the question was raised in Lavrentiya concerning the potential transfer of district institutions for what is now Chukotsky District to Lavrentiya from their current position in Uelen.
 Transfer ultimately took place but was slow.
-A final decision was not made until late in 1940, the first institutions did not actually move until 1942 and, because of World War 2, were not completed until 1946.
+A final decision was not made until late in 1940.
+The first institutions did not actually move until 1942 and, because of World War 2, were not completed until 1946.
 With the shift in district administration to Lavrentiya, a new airfield was built and during World War 2 this was used for Lend-Lease flights.

 In 1955, a regular air route was established between Lavrentiya and Uelen, and in 1958, a number of Yupik who lived at Naukan were relocated to the village following the closure of Naukan.